tylim88/VS-Code-Folder-HIde/README.md

-# Folder-Hide
+# Hide Folders And Files

 `Hide Folders and Files` is a Visual Studio Code extension that allows you to hide and unhide folders or files in your workspace using a simple shortcut.

-To hide folder or file, right-click a folder or file and select `Hide Folder Or File`.
+To hide folder or file, right-click a folder or file and select `Hide Folder` or `Hide File`.

 Reminder: Hiding folders or files using glob patterns may affect the behavior of other extensions or tools that rely on the file structure.
 Before hiding a folder or file, consider whether doing so may cause unintended side effects.